Km-Warda/Course-Documentations/Documentations/DevOps with GitLab CI Course.md

 		docker run -d -p 3000:3000 $CI_REGISTRY_IMAGE:1.0"
 	```

-So the push stage should be something like this:
+So the deploy stage should be something like this:
 ```
 deploy_to_ec2:
 	image: docker:dind